Wind your way down leafy lanes, stopping at villages dappled in light with our Adelaide Hills itinerary.

 CABN, Adelaide Hills

-Unplug and unwind surrounded by nature at CABN.
-Set on 180 acres of scrubland and on the doorstep of a conservation park boasting incredible walking trails and breathtaking scenery, this completely off-grid, eco-friendly tiny house is the perfect base for to explore the Adelaide Hills.
-After a day discovering the bush, cuddle up around the outdoor fire, marvel at thousands of stars lighting up the night sky or kick back in your king size bed with a good book.
+Leave your phone on do-not-disturb and head to the southern Adelaide Hills for an off-grid stay at one of CABN's tiny-homes.
+With three new cabins, Nala, Bambra and Jarrah, nestled amongst the pines of Kuitpo Forest, you can unplug and unwind surrounded by the mother nature.
+After a day discovering the bush, cuddle up around the outdoor fire, marvel at the galaxies above or kick back in your king size bed with a good book.
 Jude, the name of the cabin, is also pet friendly.
 For more eco-friendly stays check out our guide to the best off-grid accommodation in South Australia.

 Lenswood Pavilions, Adelaide Hills